pbayer83/academic-kickstart/content/home/workinprogress.md

  css_class = ""
 +++

-- Government Participation in Virtual Negotiations: Evidence from IPCC Approval Sessions (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen, under review).
+- Government Participation in Virtual Negotiations: Evidence from IPCC Approval Sessions (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen, conditionally accepted at *Climatic Change*).

 - [Climate Policy Costs, Regional Politics and Backlash against International Cooperation](https://osf.io/qb5fw) (with Federica Genovese, under review).

-- Popular Support for a Carbon Border Adjustment Mechanism: Evidence from four European Countries (with Lena Schaffer, under review).
+- Mapping Engagement Levels of Governments in IPCC Approval Meetings by Topic from Text (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen).

 - Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).